 - Turn the blender on at the lowest speed, keeping the towel over the opening, and slowly ramp up the speed until the soup reaches the desired texture.

 - Turn off the blender, taste for seasoning and texture.
 Adjust as needed.

-thicken soup without carbs or dairy
+How to thicken soup without flour or milk

-The best thing about this Roasted Cauliflower Soup is that you don’t have to thicken it using anything other than the cauliflower and a blender.
+The best thing about this roasted cauliflower soup is that you don’t have to thicken it using anything other than the cauliflower and a blender.
 Cauliflower is rich in pectin which is a natural thickener.
 Think apples in applesauce or what helps jam become jam.

 Technique tip: you can use other pectin rich veggies like potatoes or carrots to thicken soup in the same way.

 For a crowd: Serve in shot glasses as an appetizer at a party sprinkled with chili powder and lemon zest.

 For a few: Make as is and freeze the rest.
 See the recipe for freezing tips.